vishvAsa/vedAH_yajuH/vAjasaneyam/sUtram/pAraskaraH/gRhyam/meta/oldenberg.md

 The two Sūtras which precede give a description of that ceremony from which evidently the opinion of the 'eke' mentioned in this Sūtra differs, or to which they find it necessary to add something.
 Those Sūtras run thus:

-3. After he has fetched fire from the house of a Vaisya who is rich in cattle -
+3. After he has fetched fire from the house of a Vaiśya who is rich in cattle -

-4. All ceremonies are performed as at the cooking of the kātushprāsya food [^fn_652].
+4. All ceremonies are performed as at the cooking of the cātushprāśya food [^fn_652].

 [^fn_652]: The food which is eaten by the four chief officiating priests of the Srauta ritual.
 For these priests a mess of food is prepared at the ceremony of the ādhāna of the Srauta fires.

-It seems evident that the Ākāryas to whom the opinion spoken of in Sūtra 5 belongs, add, or perhaps substitute, to the fetching of the fire which is to be worshipped as the sacrificer's domestic fire, from a rich Vaisya's house, another rite in which an araṇi, i.e. a stick for kindling the fire by attrition, is made use of in some way or other.
+It seems evident that the Ācāryas to whom the opinion spoken of in Sūtra 5 belongs, add, or perhaps substitute, to the fetching of the fire which is to be worshipped as the sacrificer's domestic fire, from a rich Vaiśya's house, another rite in which an araṇi, i.e. a stick for kindling the fire by attrition, is made use of in some way or other.

 Now if this may be accepted as a vague expression of the general purport of the Sūtra, what is the literal meaning of the words?
 'Some (teachers),' it says, '(prescribe) the pradāna of the kindling stick (or, of the kindling sticks).'

 What does pradāna mean?
 Gayarāma says,

-'prasabda upasabdārthe. araṇyupādānakam eka ākāryā ikkḥanti.'
+'praśabda upaśabdārthe. araṇyupādānakam eka ācāryā iccḥanti.'

 That is: 'The word pra stands in the sense of the word upa.
 Some teachers desire that it (i.e. the fire) should have the kindling sticks as its physical basis [^fn_653].'